Dobeash/Munge/GUIDE.md

 # Getting started

-Download latest release, then from a Rebol or Red console:
+Download latest [Rebol release](https://github.com/Oldes/Rebol3/releases), run, and then from the Rebol console:

     >> do %munge.r
     >> ctx-munge/list [1 2 3]